Structured Handoff Programs Shown to Improve Patient Safety and Reduce Substantial Financial Burden on Healthcare System

 About Candello

-Candello, a Division of CRICO (formerly CRICO Strategies and Comparative Benchmarking System (CBS), is committed to illuminating the path forward for health care executives and clinical leaders, shedding light on the what, where, how, and why of patient harm.
+Candello, a Division of CRICO (formerly CRICO Strategies and Comparative Benchmarking System, is committed to illuminating the path forward for health care executives and clinical leaders, shedding light on the what, where, how, and why of patient harm.
 By partnering with captive and commercial insurers across the country, including organizations associated with the Harvard medical community, Candello created a national medical malpractice collaborative for shared learning.

 For immediate releaseJanuary 04, 2022